deepyes02/yeti-ai/README.md

 ---

 ## User Interface
-1. Built on React, the frontend utilizes websocket to consume and stream responses from the server.
-2. Build on Next JS, the web technology can be easily customized and extended.
+Built on React and NEXT JS, the frontend utilizes websocket to consume and stream responses from the server.
+The app can hence be fully customized and extended.

 ## Tested Models
 1. **`DeepSeek`**